 The wavenumber analysis selects the peak power on the two-dimensional wavenumber plane to represent the azimuth of approach and propagation velocity.
 The search for the peak power was restricted to a wavenumber k (in cycles/km) less than the highest frequency f (in cycles/s or Hz) of the filter pass band.
 The slowest velocity allowed is thus 1 km/s, given the rule f/k > 1 km/s.
-The restriction to propagation velocities greater than 1 km/s is partially based upon the expected propagation velocity, but there can remain ambiguity in the determination of the direction and propagation velocity within this limit.
+The restriction to propagation velocities less than 1 km/s is partially based upon the expected propagation velocity, but there can remain ambiguity in the determination of the direction and propagation velocity within this limit.

-Figure B-3 shows two examples of wavenumber analyses at Hanford.
-The example on the left shows a time segment when all three signals were practically identical in phase, resulting in the central peak at zero (infinite apparent velocity that corresponds to verticallypropagated body waves).
+Figure 10 shows two examples of wavenumber analyses at Hanford.
+The example on the left shows a time segment when all three signals were practically identical in phase, resulting in the central peak at zero (infinite apparent velocity and therefore inconsistent with horizontally-propagating Rayleigh waves).
 The example on the right shows the opposite extreme, where two peaks are observed with nearly equal wavenumbers having azimuths separated 180 degrees from each other.
 The ambient noise at the Southwest End and Corner during this time segment are out of phase by 180 degrees, and the Northwest End and Corner are nearly in phase.
-The wavenumbers for either peak are near 0.125 cycles/km, and from the frequency of 125 mHz, a propagation velocity of 1 km/s along either direction of the Southwest Arm results (which is much slower than expected for Rayleigh waves).
+The wavenumbers for either peak are near 0.125 cycles/km, and from the frequency of 125 mHz, a propagation velocity of 1 km/s along the either direction of the Southwest arm results (which is much slower than expected for Rayleigh waves).
 This situation simply corresponds to a time delay/advance of 4 s, half of the 8-s period.

-At Livingston, where the frequency is higher, near 185 mHz, it is more difficult to select a unique maximum on the wavenumber plane.
-Figure B-4 shows two examples of the wavenumber analyses there.
+At Livingston, where the frequency is higher, near 185 mHz, it is more difficult to select the correct maximum on the wavenumber plane.
+Figure 11 shows two examples of the wavenumber analyses there.
 The contour diagram on the right has a unique (closest to zero) peak on the wavenumber plane, and choosing this as the correct value, a velocity near 2 km/s is determined (the wavenumber near 0.09 cycles/km).
-This example (the right side of Figure B-4) is the typical result at the Livingston site.
+This example (the right side of Figure 11) is the typical result at the Livingston site.
 The phase at both Ends is delayed equally by 1.4 s relative to the Corner in this example.

-The example on the left side of Figure B-4 shows a similar example, but in this case, there can be alternative choices within the limitation f/k>1.
+The example on the left side of Figure 11 shows a similar example, but in this case, there can be alternative choices within the limitation f/k>1.
 The two maxima have wavenumbers near 0.14 cycles/km and so a velocity of approximately 1.3 km/s results, either in a northerly or a southeastern direction.
-If even slower velocities are possible, then the two maxima on the left half of the wavenumber plane could also be considered.
+If even slower velocities are considered possible, then the two maxima on the left half of the wavenumber plane could also be correct.
+There are maxima in the wavenumber plane separated every 0.25 cycles/km in directions parallel to the two 4 km arms of the tri-partite arrays, and this cyclic effect (termed beam-pattern), represents potential full-cycle jumps in the cross-correlation of the signals.